uvapl/uva-prog-physics/10 Workshops/30 Week 5/10 Introduction.md

 ## Deadline

 The deadline is Friday at 15:00.
-However, you are required to review your exercises with an assistant at the second day of class.